MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// APIs without being called of Start event.
 Or, 10 seconds passed before
   /// calling these APIs since the OnStart event.
   COREWEBVIEW2_TEXTURE_STREAM_ERROR_NO_VIDEO_TRACK_STARTED,
-  /// The buffer has been removed using RemoveBuffer.
+  /// The TextureBuffer has been removed using RemoveBuffer.
   COREWEBVIEW2_TEXTURE_STREAM_ERROR_BUFFER_NOT_FOUND,
   /// The texture to be presented is already in use for rendering.
-  /// Call GetAvailableBuffer to determine an available buffer to present.
+  /// Call GetAvailableBuffer to determine an available TextureBuffer to present.
   /// The developer can technically call SetBuffer multiple times.
-  /// But once they call Present, the buffer becomes "in use" until
+  /// But once they call Present, the TextureBuffer becomes "in use" until
-  /// they call SetBuffer and Present on a different buffer and wait a bit
+  /// they call SetBuffer and Present on a different TextureBuffer and wait a bit
-  /// for the original buffer to stop being used.
+  /// for the original TextureBuffer to stop being used.
   COREWEBVIEW2_TEXTURE_STREAM_ERROR_BUFFER_IN_USE,
 } COREWEBVIEW2_TEXTURE_STREAM_ERROR_KIND;
 /// This is ICoreWebView2Staging3 that returns the texture stream interface.